 Dimensional dependence was also dramatic.
-Sen examined a circular boundary in two dimensions and found that the energy was infinite [10, 11].
-This was later found to be part of a pattern: For a hyperspherical shell in D spatial dimensions, the Casimir energy of a massless scalar field was finite except when D was a positive even integer, where the energy or stress exhibits a simple pole [12].
+Sen examined a circular boundary in two dimensions and found that the energy was infinite.
+This was later found to be part of a pattern: For a hyperspherical shell in D spatial dimensions, the Casimir energy of a massless scalar field subject to Dirichlet boundary conditions was finite except when D was a positive even integer, where the energy or stress exhibits a simple pole, as seen in Fig. 1.
 (For $D \leq 0$ , branch points occur at the integers.)
 An intuitive explanation of this, and of the corresponding sign changes, is still lacking.